 Christian College Employee Discount

-Awarded to unmarried dependents of full-time Christian college employees as certified by letter from an administrator of the school.
-The school must be affiliated with the churches of Christ and a length of full-time service of at least one year is required.
-Award amount: 50% tuition discount.
-Award may not be combined with an academic scholarship or exceed full tuition.
+Awarded to unmarried dependents of full-time Christian college employees at qualifying institutions.
+The college must be affiliated with the Churches of Christ.
+One parent must have been employed there full-time at least one year prior to receiving the discount.
+Award amount is 50% tuition discount.
+Discount may not be combined with other institutional scholarships.

 Christian Ministers Discount